Are You Dense? Science-based Loblolly Pine Planting Density Recommendations

 Productivity (fertility) limits the amount of biomass a given area will produce.
 Therefore, a tree plantation will only grow a given amount of forest product tonnage per acre before it peaks, stagnates, then declines.

-A forester checks a stand’s density by measuring a its basal area (See Figure 1 below).
-Basal area correlates very closely to stand volume and is an indicator of stand health.
+A forester checks a stand’s density by measuring its basal area (See Figure 1 below).
+Basal area correlates very closely to stand volume and health.
 As a stand grows, the basal area increases.
 In the early stages of development, the more trees you have per acre, the faster the basal area (and volume) levels rise.
 While fast volume accumulation is a plus, the downside is that the volume is distributed among many trees, so the diameters will be smaller on average than a stand that has fewer trees per acre.
-The key to reaching your plantation forestry goals is to establish a stand with the right number of trees per acre for your management goals from the start.
+The key to reaching your plantation forestry goals is establishing a stand with the right number of trees per acre for your management goals.

 Given enough time, the basal area (and volume) in a stand with fewer trees per acre (TPA) will catch up with that of a higher TPA stand but will be comprised of trees with larger diameters on average.
 As a general rule, timber stands begin to show the adverse effects of overcrowding (slowed diameter growth, thinning crowns) when basal area surpasses 120 ft² per acre.